Thrinador/niep/README.md

     python plot_data.py
     ```

+All plotting is done using the plotly library, this gives html files for ease of manipulating the high dimensional data.

 ---

 ## 💡 Technical Implementation Details

 * **Performance**: To achieve high performance, the computationally expensive functions for the principal minors ($S_k$), their Jacobians, and their Hessians have been symbolically pre-calculated and generated as Python code.
 These are then Just-In-Time (JIT) compiled using `numba` for near-native C speed.
 This avoids the massive overhead of symbolic computation during the optimization loops.
+Optimization is first attempted using `SLSQP`, then if that fails it moves to the slower `trust-constr` method.
 * **Modularity**: The logic is separated into a `lib/` directory, with distinct tasks for file I/O, optimization, eigenvalue computation, and plotting, making the codebase clean and maintainable.
+* **Logging**: With each run a comprehensive log file is built.
+This gives exact details as to potential numerical or other problems that may arise in higher dimension runs.